MaxB4/Data-Visualization/README.md

 ## Solution
 Data that will be used are the average income and rent prices in the submunicipalities of Amsterdam over the past years.
 The target group of the visualization are people that live in Amsterdam or would like to live in Amsterdam.
-The visualization will consist of an interactive map of Amsterdam and a line chart.
+The visualization will consist of an interactive map of Amsterdam, a line chart, and a piechart.
 The line chart will also give the option to compare submunicipalities average income and rent prices.

 ### MVP
 - Interactive Map which links to line chart 1
 - Line chart 1 displays average rent price and income for each submunicipality (radio buttons), highlighting line when mouse is above it.
-When clicked on line go to line chart 2.
+When clicked on line go to pie chart.
-- Line chart 2 also uses radio buttons.
-Line chart 2 provides average income and housing prices of the largest cities in The Netherlands compared to Amsterdam over a number of years.
+- Pie chart also uses radio buttons.
+Pie chart provides average income and housing prices of the largest cities in The Netherlands compared to Amsterdam over a number of years.

 ### Optional
 - Zoom option in line charts